jaidevjoshi83/training-material/topics/statistics/tutorials/MicroBiomML_0.1.0/tutorial.md

 {: .hands_on}

 ## Optimize files for computation

  **Unique.seqs** tool will be used to determine the unique reads and the frequency of each read.
+For more information on this topic, please see training materials [here]({% link topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md %})

 > ### {% icon hands_on %} Hands-on: Remove duplicate sequences